Is there a current mine operation or mining property for this

 the initial investment of $35,700 and the note on the remaining

-$69,300 principle.
+$69,300 principal.

 Which government agencies regulate the mine operation?